BrunoZell/ask.network/lightpaper.md

 Expressing semantic annotations in IEML ensures that all conceptualization has exact positions in the semantic sphere, which allows for rich analysis across domains.

-Most importantly for social coordination is the identification of beings and things, with all of them being embedded in the same physical reality, although at different positions in the geospatial process.
+Most important for social coordination is the identification of beings and things, with all of them being embedded in the same physical reality, although at different positions in the geospatial process.
 What follows is a virtual representation of the actual economy that is acted out, through which past economic activity can be analyzed and future economic activity arranged.

 Let us first differentiate economic participants from everything else.
 An economic participant is everything and everybody that influences voluntary participants to a degree that the influenced participant accounts for.
 Essentially it's the set of everything that is directly or indirectly important to at least one voluntary participant, with voluntary participant referring to a being that uses Ask Network to coordinate.